Events

 26 Lap Walk/Jog/Run/Roll Relay (9:30)

-Gather as many people as you can to complete the 26 laps.
-The BIGGEST team wins.
-Walk together as team and/or divvy up the laps.
+Our most popular and accessible event!
+Walk, jog, roll together as team and/or divvy up the laps.
+Go at any pace you want and take as many breaks as you need!!
 This event is about showing your support for justice and getting as many people to raise money for our organizations.
 Each of the 26 laps is dedicated to one year of Breonna Taylor's life.

 1.3 Individual Run/Walk (9:30)

 Join us solo and complete 5 laps (1.3 miles) however you want to run, walk, jog, roll...
-We're happy you're hear to show your support!
+If you're able, we encourage everyone to try to create a team to bring in more people!!
+But, we're happy for anyone that wants to show up to support!
 Breonna Taylor's life was taken on March 13th.

 Virtual MOVEment